xcore/sc_multi_uart/_sources/Example Applications.txt

 This section describes how to use the demo application with Slicekit hardware.

 #.
-Connect MUART Slice Card to the Slicekit Core board.
-MUART slice can be connected to either ``Circle`` or ``Star`` connector of Slicekit Core board as discussed in :ref:`sec_slice_card_connection`
+Connect XA-SK-UART8 Slice Card to the XA-SK-UART8 Slicekit Core board.
+This Slice Card can be connected to either ``Square``, ``Tringle`` or ``Star`` connector of Slicekit Core board as discussed in :ref:`sec_slice_card_connection`

 #.
-Connect COM port cable (provided with MUART Slice Card package) to DB-9 connector on MUART Slice Card.
+Connect COM port cable (provided with XA-SK-UART8 Slice Card package) to DB-9 connector on XA-SK-UART8 Slice Card.
 This enables UART 0 by default

 #.
 Connect other end of cable to Host (PC) DB-9 connector slot